tfsaggregator/aggregator-docs/content/docs/v2/intro/_index.md

 | 201x RTM  |                |_Not yet_|  n/a              |

+> Note: this list may be out of date.
+Please check

 ## Build and customize
 We used Visual Studio Community Edition 2017 Update 2 to develop this version.
-In the [Contributor](/contrib) section you will find all the details to rebuild and customize TFS Aggregator.
+In the [Contributor](../contrib) section you will find all the details to rebuild and customize TFS Aggregator.